NicoleVou/NicoleVou.github.io/_posts/2017-04-02-Week-Ten-SWE.md

 ---

 ### Experience in this class
+In class this week we discussed correct formating for xml files, and how to check the correctness of the format using lint.
+We also went over ways to combine relations in sql.
+On Wednesday we had a talk for Atlassian.
+I enjoyed the talk because I use a lot of Atlassian products for my internship at Under Armour.

 ### Past week
 Last week I spent a lot of time working on my Computer Graphics project.
 I also spent more time than usual studying for Computer Networks since we had an excercise, homework, and a test all in one week.
 My SWE group started setting up the database for Project 4.
 I almost forgot to do my online accounting homework, but luckily was able to race through and get it all done before the deadline.